 About Gree.do

-Understanding Star Wars Epoch Time and Galactic Time Systems
+Understanding Star Wars Epoch Time and other Galactic Time Systems

-Gree.do is a dynamic web service that provides both real-world and Star Wars-themed timestamps through a beautiful animated interface and REST API endpoints.
-It combines practical time-keeping with the rich lore of the Star Wars universe, offering multiple galactic time systems for developers, fans, and anyone who wants to add a touch of galactic magic to their projects.
+gree.do defines Star Wars Epoch Time (SWET) for the first time ever!
+There is an animated interface and REST API endpoints.
+It shows some of the other time modes from the lore of the Star Wars universe, with multiple galactic time systems for developers, fans, and anyone who wants to use galactic times modes in their projects.

 Han shot first.